seagrayc/software-agent-sdk/tech_todo/relevance-condensor/design_decisions.md

 - Minimize stale tool calls and observations in the running conversation while preserving the thread with relevant context for the current task.
 - Allow the LLM to keep working with the most relevant subset of actions, observations, and summaries without losing grounding needed for future decisions.

+- When a prior tool call is no longer relevant or actionable, mask (redact) it rather than remove it.
+Keep the original tool invocation event; replace its observation with a concise redaction note that includes the reason.
+The redaction must be much shorter than the original output to save tokens while preserving continuity and discouraging duplicate re-invocation.

 ## Existing Integration Points
 - Condensers implement `condense(view)` and return either a trimmed `View` or a `Condensation` event (`openhands-sdk/openhands/sdk/context/condenser/base.py`).
 - The agent calls the condenser once per `step()` before sampling the next LLM action, and short-circuits to handle emitted `Condensation` events (`openhands-sdk/openhands/sdk/agent/agent.py`).
 - `View.from_events(...)` already maps the conversation history to the LLM-facing slice, respecting previous condensations, summaries, and condensation requests.
 It also filters unmatched tool-call / observation pairs to avoid dangling batches (`openhands-sdk/openhands/sdk/context/view.py`).
-- `LLMSummarizingCondenser` shows how a condenser can call an LLM directly to summarize forgotten segments while inserting a `Condensation` event that records forgotten IDs and an optional synopsis (`openhands-sdk/openhands/sdk/context/condenser/llm_summarizing_condenser.py`).
+- `LLMSummarizingCondenser` shows how a condenser can call an LLM directly to summarize forgotten segments while inserting a `Condensation` event that records masked/forgotten IDs and an optional synopsis (`openhands-sdk/openhands/sdk/context/condenser/llm_summarizing_condenser.py`).

 These hooks determine how any relevance-driven strategy must surface its decisions and how the agent reacts to them.

 ## Option 1 — (Selected) Tool-Driven Relevance Condenser

 ### Concept
 - Introduce `LLMRelevanceCondenserTool` that is always available for the LLM to invoke.
-Expectations is for LLM to invoke as a "background" task, using parallel tool calling to perform concurrently with "the next step" in its plan execution. i.e. View contents of the next round of files to review; whilst flagging previous tool responses as no longer relevant.
+Expectation is for the LLM to invoke as a "background" task, using parallel tool calling to perform concurrently with "the next step" in its plan execution.
+For example, view contents of the next round of files to review while flagging previous tool responses as no longer relevant.
-- When the LLM believes some tool calls or observations are no longer needed, it invokes the tool with the event IDs and a reduction summary to maintain consistency.
+- When the LLM believes some tool calls or observations are no longer needed, it invokes the tool with the event IDs and a redaction explanation to maintain consistency.
+The condenser must mask the observation(s) of those tool calls instead of deleting the tool invocation(s).
-- The companion `LLMRelevanceCondenser` which is invoked by the Agnet on every step, will apply the reductions based on previous tool calls made by the LLM.
+- The companion `LLMRelevanceCondenser`, which is invoked by the Agent on every step, will apply the reductions based on previous tool calls made by the LLM.

 ### Benefits
 - The LLM schedules condensation in parallel with other tool usage; no additional turns are forced solely for summarization.